IN THE NEWS

 CENTER IN FOCUS

-September was a big press month for The Center.
-Center Co-Founder Dr. Josiah Rich and Senior Research Assistant Alexandria Macmadu wrote a correctional health overview for Issues in Science and Technology, focusing on correctional health as community health and the challenges of providing health care inside.
+For a broader take on correctional health, see the Fall 2015 edition of Issues in Science and Technology.
+Dr. Rich and the Center’s Senior Research Assistant Alexandria Macmadu wrote a correctional health overview that focuses on correctional health as community health and the challenges of providing health care inside.